Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: Ambient metrics

-Theorem \ref{theorem:Fefferman-Graham} thus guarantees that any ambient metric of a left-invariant conformal structures is, informally, ``invariant to infinite order'' with under the $G$-action on $\mcG$ specified therein.
+Theorem \ref{theorem:Fefferman-Graham} thus guarantees that any ambient metric for a left-invariant conformal structure is, informally, ``invariant to infinite order'' under the $G$-action on $\mcG$ specified therein.

-\begin{proof} Since $g$ is left-invariant, so are its local invariants, including its Levi-Civita connection $\nabla$, its Ricci curvature $R$, and the covariant derviatives $\nabla^k R$ thereof.
-On the other hand, \cite[Proposition 3.5]{FeffermanGraham} gives that each of the derivatives $\partial_{\rho}^m g \vert_{\rho = 0}$ of a solution of \eqref{equation:ambient-metric-PDE} (whose existence is guaranteed by Theorem \ref{theorem:Fefferman-Graham}) is a certain linear combination of contractions of Ricci curvature and its covariant derviatives, and so in particular these derivatives are left-invariant.
-Thus, so is the real-analytic function $g(\rho)$ they define, and so by construction substituting this function in \eqref{equation:normal-form} yields an ambient metric $\wtg$ with the desired invariance property. \end{proof}
+\mbox{} \begin{proof}~ \begin{enumerate} \item Since $g$ is left-invariant it is real-analytic, and hence its local invariants are left-invariant and real-analytic, too, including its Levi-Civita connection $\nabla$, its Ricci curvature $\Ric$, and the covariant derviatives $\nabla^k \Ric$ thereof.
+On the other hand, \cite[Proposition 3.5]{FeffermanGraham} gives that for an ambient metric in normal form \eqref{equation:normal-form} each of the derivatives $\partial_{\rho}^m g(u, \rho) \vert_{\rho = 0}$ of $g(u, \rho)$ is a certain linear combination of contractions of Ricci curvature and its covariant derviatives, and so in particular these derivatives are left-invariant and real-analytic.
+Thus, so is the real-analytic function $g(u, \rho)$ they define, and hence substituting this function in \eqref{equation:normal-form} yields a real-analytic ambient metric $\wtg$ with the specified invariance property.
+By left-invariance of $g_{ab}(h, \rho)$ and $(E_a)$, for all $h \in G$ and coframe elements $E_a, E_b$ we have $g_{ab}(h, \rho)(E_a\vert_h, E_b\vert_h) = g_{ab}(\id, \rho)(E_a\vert_{\id}, E_b\vert_{\id})$, so $g_{ab}(h, \rho)$ does not depend on $h$ and hence we may write it as a function $g_{ab}(\rho)$ of $\rho$ alone. \item The condition $\wt\Ric = 0$ is equivalent to the vanishing of $\wtR_{ab}$, $\wtR_{a\infty}$, and $\wtR_{\infty\infty}$, so its suffices to express each of those as differential expressions in $g_{ab}(\rho)$ involving only derivatives with respect to $\rho$.
+Note that the expression for $R_{\infty\infty}$ in \eqref{equation:ambient-metric-PDE} already has this form.

-\begin{remark} By construction, a left-invariant ambient metric is a solution (to infinite order in $\rho$) of the system \eqref{equation:ambient-metric-PDE} regarded as a system of \textit{ordinary} differential equations in $g_{ab}(\rho)$. \end{remark}
+The only term in the expression for $\wtR_{ab}$ in \eqref{equation:ambient-metric-PDE} that depends on derivatives of $g$ in directions other than $\rho$ is $R_{ab}$, the Ricci curvature.
+Let $C_{ab}^c$ be the structure constants of $G$ with respect to the frame $(E_a)$, that is, the unique constants that satisfy $[E_a, E_b] = C_{ab}^c E_c$ for all $a, b, c$; by the Koszul formula, the Levi-Civita connection $\nabla$ of a left-invariant metric $g$ on $G$ is given by

+We can use this formula to express the Riemannian curvature tensor $R_{abcd}$ and hence the Ricci curvature $R_{ab}$ as a sum of formal contractions of the metric $g_{ab}$, its inverse, $g^{ab}$, and the structure constants, $C_{ab}^c$ of $G$.
+(The formula is unwieldy so we do not reproduce it here.